LeidenUniversityLibrary/islandora_prepare_ingest/HOWTO.md

 ## Transform XML

 This step transforms XML by using XSLT to a target filepath.
 The XML key can include a filepath to an XML file or XML data.
-The XSLT key can include a filepath to an XSLT file or XSLT data.
+The XSLT key can include a filepath to an XSLT file or the XSLT data itself.
+The keys of the items are available as parameters within the XSLT.

 ## Validate XML